-Pict20: this data-set contains 20 images in jpeg format, named 001.jpeg, …., 020.jpeg.
-Their size ranges from 123M to 335M pixels about.
-The dataset includes also some images from SCA-30 but captured with higher resolution.
+Pict20 - This data-set contains 20 images in jpeg format, named 001.jpeg, …., 020.jpeg.
+Their size ranges from 123M to 335M pixels.
+The dataset also includes some images from SCA-30 but captured with higher resolution.

 [Size of compressed archive: 616 K]

 Pgshutter - This data-set consists of 20 images, acquired by the FLIR camera with auto-exposure off.
 Most images, that have size 640 x 480, are very dark.
 This makes the data-set adequate to evaluate image enhancement under low light conditions.